multi-base · road trip

 Peak hour

-The full stop - a single day walking the walls and limestone lanes of Dubrovnik’s old town, and then the trip is over.
-The long drive home falls outside this window; the story ends here, at the southern edge.
+The full stop.
+A single day walking the walls and limestone lanes of Dubrovnik’s old town, and then the trip is over.
+The long drive home falls outside this window.
+The story ends here, at the southern edge.

-1. Zagreb ~30% inland capital — moderate baseline
+1. Zagreb ~30% inland capital, moderate baseline

 2. Plitvice Lakes ~0% top-decile natural site